NSBLab/GeneticBrainHubs/README.md

 ### Reproducing figures
 First, add all sub-folders to the path using `setupPaths()` function from the root directory.
 This will also create a `makeFigures` folder.
 Code to reproduce the figures is located in the `generateFigures` folder.
 Script `generateFigures.m` calls all the functions to plot the figures.
 Run the scripts from the root directory.
 Figures will be saved in `makeFigures` folder in the root directory.
+It takes around 15 minutes to generate all figres on a standard laptop (except for `FigureS13()`, which requires additional randomisations that take ~1h to complete).

 `Figure2_and_FigureS2()` - main text: heritability and supplementary figure S2 visualising spatial distribution of most and least heritable links.